intjelic/python-sfml/doc/sphinx/source/building.rst

 Building a Python 3 module
 --------------------------

-It's possible to build a Python 3 module, but you may get into problems at several levels.
+It's possible to build a Python 3 module, but you may encounter two problems.

-First of all, on my machine, the Cython class used in ``setup.py`` to automate Cython invocation is only installed for Python 2.
+First of all, on my machine, the Cython class used in ``setup3k.py`` to automate Cython invocation is only installed for Python 2.
 It's probably possible to install it for Python 3, but it's not complicated to invoke Cython manually::